isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 			</details>
 			<details>
 				<summary>How would applicants know if they are successful?
 When can I expect to start gardening after applying for a plot?</summary>
-				All successful applicants will receive a Letter of Offer via email from NParks.
-In this Letter of Offer, we will state the date in which you will be able to start gardening on-site.
+				All successful applicants will receive a Letter of Offer via email from NParks within three (3) months form the closing date of the application exercise.
+More information, such as the payment instructions and start date of gardening on-site, will be shared in the Letter.
 A Temporary Occupation Licence (TOL) will also be issued to successful applicants in respect of the use of the allotment garden plot.<br><br>
 			</details>
 			<details>
 				<summary>Can you call/SMS me back when the allotment plots in the park I am interested in are open for application?</summary>